biaProjects/java-course-udemy/README.md

         - Exercise 2: It receives the name, age and height of X people and returns the average height and percentage of younger than 16 years old.
         - Exercise 3: It receives X numbers and return the heighest and the evens.
         - Exercise 4: It receives the values of 2 vectors (A and B) and, based on them, calculates the resultant vector.
+        - Exercise 5: It's a simulation where a hotel has 10 room (from 0 to 9) and they will be rented to X people.
+The program receives the name, email and room the person will rent and in the end, displays the rooms that are occupied.

 - `exercicio1_aluno_aprovado` _(student_approved)_
   Simple program to calculate a student's average grade based on three scores and verify if the student is approved.

-- `exercicio4_vetores` _(vectors)_
-  Contains the exercises:
-  - exercicio_5_usandoForEach _(exercise_5_usingForEach)_:
-    Simulation where a hotel has 10 rooms (from 0 to 9) and they will be rented out to X people.
-    The program will read the name, email and the room the person will rent and in the end, it will display the rooms that are occupied.